slerman12/Builder/UnifiedML/src/README.md

 ### Push-requests

 This library is built with passion and dedication, and every effort has been made to make it minimal and elegant.
-The standards for accepted push requests are high, but if you have a push that you would like to add or a contribution that you would like to propose, you may [make a request]() and leave a note to me either in [issues]() or by email [slerman12@gmail.com]().
+The standards for accepted push requests are high, but if you have a push that you would like to make or a contribution that you would like to propose, you may [make a request]() and leave a note to me either in [issues]() or by email [slerman12@gmail.com]().

 Thank you.